* Demographic group segmentation not available for this indicator

 High-quality pre-kindergarten programs also accrue economic and social benefits for communities.

-North Carolina needs more than 14,600 more low-income 4-year-olds to participate in NC Pre-K to meet the statewide goal of 75% enrollment of eligible children in each county.
+North Carolina needs 15,357 more low-income 4-year-olds to participate in NC Pre-K to meet the statewide goal of 75% enrollment of eligible children in each county.

 Larger percentages—and therefore numbers—of eligible children are not being served in urban areas.
 This is unexpected because urban areas are typically assumed to have greater access to additional resources beyond what the state provides—which covers only 60% of the cost of NC Pre-K. When compared to urban and suburban counties, rural counties have the largest variation in the share of children who are eligible but not being served.
-Some rural counties are doing very well, serving more than 80% of eligible 4-year-olds.
-At the same time, some rural counties are serving fewer than 20% of eligible 4-year-olds.
+Some rural counties are doing very well, serving all eligible 4-year-olds.
+At the same time, some rural counties are serving fewer than 25% of eligible 4-year-olds.

 Data for North Carolina counties was obtained from multiple sources: